sayyidz/tes-magang-ecommerce/README.md

 ## 🧑‍💻 Developer Notes

-To create a default admin (if no registration available), use a seeder script:
+To create a default admin, use a seeder script:

 ```bash
 node src/scripts/seedAdmin.js